 - See what’s going on in your mind

 - Train your mind to allow you to sleep

 - Relax your body and take some deep slow breaths

 - Shift your attention and awareness away from your head

-- Use curiosity and beginner’s mind to really explore the subtle sensations
+- Use curiosity and beginner’s mind to really explore the sensations in your body

 - And every time that the mind grabs your attention, gently take your attention back to your body away from your head

-We all experience times of stress and difficulty in our lives which can sometimes disrupt our sleep.
+We all experience times of stress and difficulty in our lives that sometimes disrupt our sleep.
 Getting a good night’s sleep is critical to how you perform during the day and has an impact on both your physical and mental health.
-The good news is there are practical things you can do to improve the quality of your sleep, which will benefit your health, happiness, well-beingo and performance.
-Pleasant dreams.
+The good news is there are practical things you can do to improve the quality of your sleep, which will benefit your health, happiness, well-being, and performance.
+Pleasant dreams!